Last Updated on May 27, 2023 by Dave Schoenbeck

 One day during WWII, a woman had lunch with Gen. Douglas MacArthur, Pacific Commander of U.S. Forces, and dined later that evening with Eisenhower.
-When asked the difference between the two commanders, she replied, “When I had lunch with MacArthur, I learned how great he was.
+When asked about the difference between the two commanders, she replied, “When I had lunch with MacArthur, I learned how great he was.
 When I had supper with Eisenhower, I learned how great I was.”

 How to Ask Good Questions in Conversation

 Finally, as tempting as it can be, never interrupt while a person is talking.
-Even if a great question pops up, interrupting makes your conversation partner feel as though their words aren’t valued.
+Even if a great question pops up, interrupting makes your conversation partner feel their words aren’t valued.
 Save your questions for when they’re finished speaking.
 This skill will carry you forward in business and life.

-Learning how to ask great questions can help you bond with your employees and will lead to more productive conversations.
+Learning to ask great questions can help you bond with your employees and lead to more productive conversations.
 Click here to fill out my contact form to learn how you can ask great questions and drive performance from your team.

 - Why Should I Read The 7 Habits of Highly Effective People? - November 30, 2023